nfdi4plants/nfdi4plants.knowledgebase/src/docs/ArcCommanderManual/arc_isa_investigation.md

 | PublicReleaseDate       | The date on which the investigation was released publicly.
 Formatted as ISO8601 date <br>YYYY-MM-DD           |   2022-12-13                                                                                                                    |

 - Instead of using the editor, the following command can be used.
-`arc i create --identifier "2021_TestARC05" --title "Redox behaviour of yeast mutant M21" --description "M21 lacks in protein P09 and is susceptible to H2O2 Treatment.
+`arc investigation create --identifier "2021_TestARC05" --title "Redox behaviour of yeast mutant M21" --description "M21 lacks in protein P09 and is susceptible to H2O2 Treatment.
 The molecular and phenotypical responses are studied."`
 - The isa.investigation.xlsx is added to root directory.

 > :bulb: You don't need to fill every row from the beginning, as ARCs are intended as an evolving object that shapes over time.